Nicholas Delbanco: Life and career

 Delbanco has served as chair of the Fiction Panel for the National Book Awards, and as a judge for, among other contests, the PEN/Faulkner Award in Fiction and the Pulitzer Prize.
 He received a Guggenheim Fellowship in 1980, and twice, a National Endowment for the Arts writing fellowship.

 Personal life

 Delbanco is the brother of Thomas L. Delbanco, a physician and Harvard professor, and social critic and historian Andrew Delbanco.
 He is married to Elena Greenhouse, daughter of Beaux Arts Trio cellist Bernard Greenhouse.
 They have two daughters, novelist and screenwriter Francesca Delbanco, and TIME editor Andrea Delbanco.

 In 1962, while Delbanco was a student at Harvard, he was in a creative writing course at Harvard Summer School taught by John Updike, author and Harvard alumnus.
 Another student in this class was Jonathan Penner.

 In the 1960s, Delbanco might have had a relationship with Carly Simon, which might be alluded to in her song "You're So Vain", but Simon refuses to confirm.
+Simon made a comment about the subject's identity as a guest artist on Janet Jackson's 2001 single, "Son of a Gun (I Betcha Think This Song Is About You)", which sampled "You're So Vain".
+Simon said about the song, "The apricot scarf" was worn by Delbanco.